-Event listings are available at www.music.unt.edu/calendar.
+Event listings are available on our website.

 Auditions are held the week before classes begin each fall and spring semester.
-You can earn 1 elective credit hour toward your bachelorís degree while in an ensemble, which rehearses from four to six hours each week.
+You can earn 1 elective credit hour toward your bachelor's degree while in an ensemble, which rehearses from four to six hours each week.

 Several ensembles perform on national and international tours and release recordings.